BCM-Neurosurgery/data-net-source/README.md

 ## Overview

+The work of this package is done by specifying 'Source Parsers'.
+Each Source Parser is responsible for a single step in the data moving pipeline (i.e. moving neural data from the recording computer to the central server).

 A SourceParser consists of three parts:
   - A Checker, which finds new data to be processed
   - An optional Transformer, which prepares the data